-- If two or more cases are confirmed within 14 days or an overall rise in sickness absence where COVID-19 is suspected, there may be an outbreak and the local health protection will advise on any additional action required. - Follow local health protection advice, this may include a larger number of other children self-isolate at home as a precaution. - In consultations with the local Director of Public Health, where an outbreak in a school is confirmed, a mobile testing unit may be dispatched to test others who may have been in contact with the person who tested positive. - Remote education plan in place by the end of September 2020 for individual children or groups of children self-isolating.
+- If two or more cases are confirmed within 14 days or an overall rise in sickness absence where COVID-19 is suspected, there may be an outbreak and the local health protection will advise on any additional action required. - Follow local health protection advice, this may include a larger number of other children self-isolate at home as a precaution. - In consultations with the local Director of Public Health, where an outbreak in a school is confirmed, a mobile testing unit may be dispatched to test others who may have been in contact with the person who tested positive.

+• Remote education plan in place for individual children or groups of children self-isolating.